- Clean Energy Research Group

-The graduate student community in Political Science at SFU typically consists of 40 to 50 students who are taking classes or working on their program requirements.
-Graduate classes are small, allowing all students to participate fully and to receive time and attention from their instructors.
-All of our PhD students and TAs have access to shared offices in the Department, a feature that contributes to a high level of interaction among students and with faculty.
-We have also established a graduate student computer lab and lounge in the Department that is available for all graduate students.
+SFU Political Science graduate student community typically consists of 40 to 50 students who are taking classes or working on their program requirements.
+Graduate classes are small, allowing students to participate fully and receive time and attention from their instructors.
+All doctoral students and teaching assistants have access to shared offices in the Department of Political Science, a feature that contributes to a high level of interaction among students and with faculty.
+We have also established a graduate student computer lab and lounge that is available to all graduate students.

-The Department sponsors a Speakers Series in which scholars from outside and inside SFU present their research and discuss contemporary academic issues.
-It also hosts regular professional development workshops for graduate students.
-Our graduate students are encouraged to attend these seminars and to participate in the discussions that follow.
+The Department of Political Science sponsors a Speakers Series in which scholars from outside and inside SFU present their research and discuss contemporary academic issues.
+The Department also hosts regular professional development workshops for graduate students, which they are encouraged to attend and participate in the discussions that follow.
 Students are also encouraged to take part in the graduate caucus, the decision-making body for our grad students.
-Graduate student representatives participate in faculty meetings and the administrative committees of the Department.
+Graduate student representatives participate in faculty meetings and the administrative committees of the department.

-The Department of Political Science is part of a vibrant and complex university community comprising some 20,000 full and part-time students, and nearly one thousand instructors offering more than 100 programs in five different Faculties.
-First opened in 1965, SFU prides itself on innovation, its record of world class research and its reputation as an excellent teaching university.
-With a trimester system that allows students to take courses year round, or to take semesters off other than the usual summer term, SFU puts its students first.
+The Department of Political Science is part of a vibrant and complex university community comprising some 20,000 full- and part-time students, and nearly 1000 instructors offering more than 100 programs in five different faculties.
+First opened in 1965, SFU prides itself on innovation, its record of world-class research and its reputation as an excellent teaching university.
+With a trimester system that allows students to take courses year-round, or to take semesters off other than the usual summer term, SFU puts its students first.

 Computer facilities, including email accounts, on-campus and home access to all library-based services and a number of micro-computer labs are available to students.
 As well, consultants are on hand to help graduate students with a wide variety of topics including statistics, numerical analysis, database usage and computer purchases.

 Outdoor enthusiasts can enjoy biking, hiking and running on the forest trails that surround the university buildings.
-The university also provides a track, tennis courts and a sports field, as well as indoor facilities for activities such as aerobics, judo, squash and weight training.
+The university also provides a track, tennis courts and a sports field, as well as indoor facilities for activities like aerobics, judo, squash and weight training.
 In addition, there is an Olympic-sized swimming pool with a separate dive pool, and numerous competitive sports teams and leagues are available for students to join.
-For those who appreciate urban attractions, Burnaby campus is only a short drive from Harbour Center campus, located in the heart of downtown Vancouver.

 Vancouver and the Lower Mainland

-Burnaby is a fast-growing city to the immediate east of Vancouver proper.
-Metro Vancouver has stunning natural beauty.
-Situated on the Pacific Ocean, surrounded by the West Coast mountains, it offers a physical environment with everything from sandy beaches to rugged mountains, from rainforest to the densely urban jungle of Vancouver.
-Just two hours north of the city is the town of Whistler, a world famous destination ski resort.
+Burnaby is a rapidly growing city to the immediate east of Vancouver proper.
+Situated on the Pacific Ocean, surrounded by the West Coast mountains, Vancouver offers a physical environment with everything from sandy beaches to rugged mountains, from rainforest to a dense urban jungle.
+Just two hours north of the city is the town of Whistler, a world-famous destination ski resort.

 Metro Vancouver contains a richly diverse and growing group of communities, composed of people from many different cultural and linguistic backgrounds.
-With an excellent array of public festivals, performing arts activities, theatres, film houses, music concerts, restaurants and sporting events, the Metro Vancouver offers students a wide range of choices for extra-curricular activities and cultural enrichment.
-Metro Vancouver also houses a number of other post-secondary education institutions with facilities SFU graduate students can access.
+With an excellent array of public festivals, performing arts activities, theatres, cinemas, concerts, restaurants and sporting events, Metro Vancouver offers students a wide range of choices for extra-curricular activities and cultural enrichment.
+Metro Vancouver also houses various other post-secondary education institutions with facilities SFU grad students can access.

 To take the next step toward your graduate degree in political science, apply now.